bitsmanent/lazy-bash/README.md

 Installation
 ============
 An installation script will be available soon.
-For now:
+For now, run as root:
 ```
-$ chmod +x lazy
+# chmod +x lazy
-$ sudo cp -p lazy /usr/local/bin
+# cp -p lazy /usr/local/bin
 ```

 Running